-The dominant visual aspect of the site is Wyoming big sagebrush in the overstory with Sandberg bluegrass and Indian ricegrass in the understory.
-The composition by weight is 55-65 percent grasses, 3-8 percent forbs and 30-40 percent shrubs.
+The dominant visual aspect of the site is Wyoming big sagebrush and shadscale saltbush in the overstory with bluebunch wheatgrass in the understory.
+The composition by weight is 50-60 percent grasses, 5-15 percent forbs and 30-40 percent shrubs.

-During the last few thousand years, this site has evolved in an arid climate characterized by dry summers and cold winters.
+During the last few thousand years, this site has evolved in an arid climate characterized by dry summers and cold, wet winters.
 Herbivory has historically occurred on this site at low levels of utilization.
-Herbivores include mule deer, pronghorn antelope, lagomorphs and small rodents.
+Herbivores include mule deer, rocky mountain elk, lagomorphs and small rodents.
 Fire has historically occurred on the site at intervals of 80-100 years.

 The Historic Climax Plant Community (HCPC), the Reference State (State 1), moves through many phases depending on the natural and man-made forces that impact the community over time.
 State 1, described later, indicates some of these phases.
-The Reference Plant Community Phase is Phase A. This plant community is dominated by Sandberg bluegrass and Indian ricegrass in the understory and Wyoming big sagebrush in the overstory.
-Subdominant species include bottlebrush squirreltail, needle and thread, sand dropseed, Hoods phlox and globemallow.
+The Reference Plant Community Phase is Phase A. This plant community is dominated by Wyoming big sagebrush and shadscale saltbush in the overstory and bluebunch wheatgrass in the understory.
+Subdominant species include Sandberg bluegrass, Indian ricegrass, bottlebrush squirreltail, needle and thread, Hoods phlox and milkvetch.
 The plant species composition of Phase A is listed later under "Reference Plant Community Phase Plant Species Composition".

-Total annual production is 300 pounds per acre (336 kilograms per hectare) in a normal year.
-Production in a favorable year is 500 pounds per acre (560 kilograms per hectare).
-Production in an unfavorable year is 175 pounds per acre (196 kilograms per hectare).
-Structurally, cool season perennial bunchgrasses are dominant, followed by medium shrubs being more dominant than perennial forbs.
+Total annual production is 350 pounds per acre (436 kilograms per hectare)in a normal year.
+Production in a favorable year is 600 pounds per acre (673 kilograms per hectare).
+Production in an unfavorable year is 200 pounds per acre (224 kilograms per hectare).
+Structurally, cool season deep rooted perennial bunchgrasses are dominant, followed by medium shrubs being more dominant than perennial forbs while shallow rooted perennial bunchgrasses are subdominant.